olalonde/mcp-human/README.md

   question: "What's a creative name for a smart home device that adjusts lighting based on mood?",
   reward: "0.25",
   title: "Help with creative product naming",
-  maxWaitSeconds: 600 // Wait up to 10 minutes
+  hitValiditySeconds: 3600 // HIT valid for 1 hour
 });
 ```

-If a worker responds within the `maxWaitSeconds` window, the response will contain their answer.
+If a worker responds within the HIT's validity period, the response will contain their answer.
 If not, it will return a HIT ID that can be checked later.

 ### checkHITStatus